 What Can I Expect from My Cat’s Annual Pet Exam?

 There is nothing to worry about when you bring your cat in for her annual pet exam.
 The tests that are performed are routine, shouldn’t hurt, and are extremely valuable for the health of your cat.
 Exactly what is included in an annual pet exam can vary between animal hospitals.
 However, some of the most common, ‘core’ elements that you should expect include:

 - Blood testing.
 This includes a complete blood count and a blood chemistry profile.
 These offer your vet valuable information about the number of red and white blood cells present, and how well her organs and body systems are functioning.

 - Urinalysis and fecal testing.
 Again, the results of these can provide your veterinary team with important information about the internal health of your cat.

 - Parasite check and administration of preventative treatment.
-This can help keep your cat flea from ticks, fleas and internal worms such as tapeworm.
+This can help keep your cat flea from ticks, fleas, and internal worms such as tapeworms.

 - Vaccination boosters administered (if required) and assessment of the current vaccination schedule in case there are any changes required.

 - Dental cleaning.
 Our cats are just as likely to suffer from dental problems as we are, and a professional clean is far superior to anything that you can do yourself with a toothbrush.
 Therefore, while at-home dental cleaning is important, an annual deep clean carried out by your vet is also advisable.